"Shades of Douglas Adams..."

-Now, free from politically correct corporate-speak and the obligation to wear pants, he writes short stories and fictional novels from his home in Canada.
+But now, free from politically correct corporate-speak and the obligation to wear pants, he writes short stories and fictional novels from his home in Canada.

 Born in Rugby, England, Martin was snatched from the crib and quickly immersed in all facets of British humour.
-He spent his childhood looking for the meaning of life through a lens dominated by Goodies, Pythons and Galactic Hitchhikers.
+He spent his childhood looking for the meaning of life through a lens dominated by Goons, Pythons and Galactic Hitchhikers.
 So, it should be no surprise that, as a grown man, his global perspective remains a tad bent.

-Unable to skate, Martin was considered an outcast in Canada and summarily banished to the small village of Elora, Ontario, where he is outnumbered by cows.
+Unable to skate, Martin was considered an outcast in Canada and summarily banished to the small village of Elora, Ontario, where he was outnumbered by cows.
 As such, he has embraced a dietary policy of 'no red meat' to pacify the more militant bovines in the neighbourhood.
 His hobbies include Amateur Radiology, Ardvarkian Philosophy and collecting pottery-based weapons.

-Martin is a citizen of both the U.K and Canada and plans to leave everything to his Great Grandfather.
+Martin is a citizen of both the U.K. and Canada and plans to leave everything to his Great Grandfather.

 "I laughed so hard I peed on my horse."

 Rating: 5 out of 5 stars